The Most Beautiful Places to Visit in Tenerife Spain

 Where is Tenerife

-Tenerife is located in the Canary Islands off the West Coast of Africa.
-Tenerife is the largest of the islands.
+Tenerife Canary Islands is located off the West Coast of Africa.
+Tenerife Island is the largest of the islands.
 The closest point is Morocco which is 100 km away.
 There are 7 main islands Tenerife, Fuerteventura, Gran Canaria, Lanzarote, La Palma, La Gomera and El Hierro.

 Tenerife has two airports – North Airport and South Airport.